add2cal/docs/src/automation-integration/webhooks.md

+---
+title: Making use of the integrated Webhooks and API
+description: Use webhooks to ping external services when Add to Calendar PRO events change.
+Send custom payloads and integrate with any system.
+---

 # Making use of the integrated Webhooks and API

 You can use webhooks to ping any other service or system, when things change at your Add to Calendar PRO events.